briandailey/pycon-job-fair/README.md

 - -1 - Company expressed no interest in hiring any remote developers
 - 0 - Company expressed interest with limitations
 - 1 - Company expressed interest in remote developers
+- If the status is blank, then I was not able to get any information about the company.

 Two companies present at PyCon closed their booth before I was able to ask them any questions.